Bill Cosby Has Been Denied An Early Prison Release Over Coronavirus Concerns

 Advertisement

-On April 16, Cosby’s longtime friend and publicist Andrew Wyatt released a statement saying, “We truly believe that Mr. Cosby will be a direct beneficiary of Gov. Wolf’s executive order.”
+On 16th April, Cosby’s longtime friend and publicist Andrew Wyatt released a statement saying, “We truly believe that Mr Cosby will be a direct beneficiary of Gov Wolf’s executive order.”
 A Pennsylvania Department of Corrections spokesperson dismissed any speculation that Cosby would be released to home confinement.
 “Sex offenders are not eligible under the reprieve criteria,” the spokesperson told Fox News.

 Despite their request for “compassionate release,” their appeal was denied, officials say, because Cosby is considered a violent offender.
 On Saturday, his lawyers released new information about Cosby’s medical history in the hopes that Wolf will reconsider.
 According to Cosby’s lawyers, he would not survive COVID-19 behind bars because of his medical history, which includes two major surgeries since last fall to relieve blockages in his carotid arteries to prevent a heart attack.